Antonio Marcegaglia: Leadership

 In 2007 Antonio Marcegaglia acquired the stake in Gabetti Property Solutions and upgraded the Ravenna plant with a further investment of 300 million euros.
 The Group continued its expansion in the energy sector where, with its subsidiary Arendi, began production of photovoltaic panels.
 Likewise, its presence in tourism grew further with the acquisition of the management of Forte Village of Santa Margherita di Pula, in Sardinia, the largest hotel complex in Italy and Europe.
 This was followed soon after by the “Le Tonnare” holiday resort in Stintino, in the province of Sassari.
 In 2007 the production plant at Boltiere (Bergamo) was also enlarged.
 In 2008 the Group acquired the holiday location at Castel Monastero di Castelnuovo Berardenga (Siena) and the "Former Arsenale" property complex at La Maddalena (Sassari).

-Since 2017, following the assignment of the Ilva Group to AM Investco (the joint-venture consisting of ArcelorMittal and Marcegaglia), Antonio Marcegaglia has been promoting the relaunch of this great European steelworks asset.
+Since 2017, following the assignment of the Ilva Group to AM Investco (the joint-venture consisting of ArcelorMittal and Marcegaglia), Antonio Marcegaglia has been promoting the relaunch of this European steelworks asset.
 The objective was to strengthen its position as a market leader and to increase the company's market share in the European and World iron and steel works industry.